Shopify/rack-sanitizer/README.md

 ### Sanitizable content types

 The default content types to be sanitized are 'text/plain', 'application/x-www-form-urlencoded', 'application/json', 'text/javascript'.
 You may wish to modify this, for example if your app accepts specific or custom media types in the CONTENT_TYPE header.
-If you want to change the sanitizable content types, you can pass options when using Rack::UTF8Sanitizer.
+If you want to change the sanitizable content types, you can pass options when using Rack::Sanitizer.

-To add sanitizable content types to the list of defaults, pass the `additional_content_types` options when using Rack::UTF8Sanitizer, e.g.
+To add sanitizable content types to the list of defaults, pass the `additional_content_types` options when using Rack::Sanitizer, e.g.

-    config.middleware.insert 0, Rack::UTF8Sanitizer, additional_content_types: ['application/vnd.api+json']
+    config.middleware.insert 0, Rack::Sanitizer, additional_content_types: ['application/vnd.api+json']

 To explicitly set sanitizable content types and override the defaults, use the `sanitizable_content_types` option:

-    config.middleware.insert 0, Rack::UTF8Sanitizer, sanitizable_content_types: ['application/vnd.api+json']
+    config.middleware.insert 0, Rack::Sanitizer, sanitizable_content_types: ['application/vnd.api+json']

 ### Strategies